robjwells/mcp2221-hal/mcp2221-hal/README.md

     + [x] WriteRead
     + [x] Standard I2C bus speeds (100k/400k)
     + [x] Custom I2C bus speeds (47k–400k)
-- [ ] [embedded-hal] traits
+- [x] [embedded-hal] traits
     - [x] `embedded_hal::i2c::I2c`
     - [x] `embedded_hal_async::i2c::I2c`
-    - [ ] `embedded_hal::digital::*`
+    - [x] `embedded_hal::digital::*`
-    - [ ] `embedded_hal_async::digital::*`
 - [ ] UART serial (for now, interact with the MCP2221 CDC device directly)

 [embedded-hal]: https://github.com/rust-embedded/embedded-hal

 ## Unsupported features

-Currently there is no plan to support the following, though please [open an issue] if you are in need of them.
+Currently there is no plan to support the following features.

-- SMBus\*
+- `embedded_hal_async::digital::Wait`
+    + While the async I2C trait is faked (by just calling the blocking API), the async GPIO trait would require busy-waiting, which is an unacceptable tradeoff.
+- SMBus (System Management Bus)
+    + In practice SMBus is supported as well as the MCP2221 hardware can, via its I2C support.
+But no software support is present in this library for SMBUS-specific transfer formats or packet error checking.
-- Password protected settings
+- Password protected or permanently locked settings
-- Permanently locked settings

-\* Note that the MCP2221 has no special support for SMBus other than its I2C support.
-Any particular support for SMBus must be done in software.
+    + I don't need this feature, and other developers [have locked their MCP2221] by accident, so it doesn't seem worthwhile.
+If you do need this feature, and have a device you're willing to risk, [open an issue] and we can work on it.

+[have locked their MCP2221]: https://forum.microchip.com/s/topic/a5C3l000000Mb3HEAS/t372487

 ## `embedded-hal` support